canarybuilds/zulip/templates/zerver/help/email-notifications.md

 ### Delay before sending emails

-To reduce the number of emails you receive, Zulip delays sending message notification emails for a configurable period of time (default: 2 minutes).
+To reduce the number of emails you receive, Feniks Chat delays sending message notification emails for a configurable period of time (default: 2 minutes).
 The delay helps in a few ways: